Ibrahim-ahmed1678/Newtonian-Two-Body-Problem-Simulation/README.md

 - live trajectory plot is not that helpful -> perhaps a better feature would be to have phase-space plots (maybe).

 - Simulating Mercury's orbit would be inaccurate (precession would not be accounted for) -> futher development would be to implement a general relativistic version that resolve this issue.

+- current orbits are circular, which is ok for an approximation-> elliptical orbits would be more accurate.